-For completeness, the associated histogram of D_i values is given in Figure 4.7 below.
-As expected from the inverse relation between the two, this histogram is essentially the reverse of that for H_i in Figure 4.5.
+For completeness, the associated histogram of D_i values is given in Figure 17.
+As expected from the inverse relation between the two, this histogram is essentially the reverse of that for H_i in Figure 15.

-Given this inverse relationship, it is of interest to observe that from a theoretical viewpoint, perhaps the most prominent competitor to the Hierarchy Principle in the economic geography literature is the "system of cities model" (first introduced by Henderson [4]) in which each city is specialized in a single industry (due to industry-specific externalities/scale economies).
+Given this inverse relationship, it is of interest to observe that from a theoretical viewpoint, perhaps the most prominent competitor to the Hierarchy Principle in the economic geography literature is the "system of cities model" (first introduced by Henderson, 1974) in which each city is specialized in a single industry (due to industry-specific externalities/scale economies).
 In this model, cities that are more specialized in a given industry are expected to exhibit a larger presence of that industry than other cities.
-More precisely, if for any given city, $U \in \mathcal{U}$, the within-city employment share of industry i in U is defined by then those cities U that are more specialized in industry i are expected to exhibit higher withinindustry employment shares, $s{U|i}$, than other cities.
+More precisely, if for any given city, $U \in U$, the within-city employment share of industry i in U is defined by